Petersburg, Alaska: Commercial fishing

 For a brief time during a peak period of the commercial fishing industry, Petersburg was rumored to have the highest per-capita income for a working town in the U.S.

 Commercial fishing is the dominant economic driver of Petersburg's economy.
 The top producers harvest well over a million dollars of seafood each and every year.
 While there is a vibrant salmon troll and gillnet fleet, as well as participants in the dungeness crab and dive fisheries, the main producers in Petersburg are the 58-foot limit 'seiners'.
 These 58-footers harvest salmon, halibut, black cod, king, tanner crab, and herring.
 Many of them travel west to trawl, longline and pot cod in the western Gulf of Alaska and the Bering Sea.

 Currently making a comeback in the worldwide salmon markets, the 58-foot fleet now boasts crew jobs that can approach six figures.
 The sustainability of all commercially harvested resources has been a trademark of the fisheries participated in by Petersburg fishermen.
 Petersburg Vessel Owners Association, resurrected by Gordon Jensen in the 1980s, is the lead association that ensures that all seafood harvested by the Petersburg fleet is done so in a sustainable manner, consistent with the conservation principles embodied in the state of Alaska constitution.

 Petersburg also maintains a large contingent of Bristol Bay fishermen.
 Over 75 Petersburg residents travel each summer to fish commercially on around 35 Bristol Bay vessels in Naknek, Dillingham and King Salmon.

 Tourism

 Small cruise-ships (up to 250 passengers) and private yachts visit from May through September.

-Petersburg has a high-quality visitor experience, with very few of the crowds or tourist peaks experienced by the neighboring communities of Juneau, Sitka and Ketchikan.
-Partially this is by design and partially this is a result of the natural difficulty of landing large ships in Petersburg and traveling through the treacherous waters south of town at the Wrangell Narrows.

-In 2011, Seth Morrison and a host of famous skiers filmed their experiences helicopter skiing in the mountains near Petersburg.
-Sport fishing experiences have been a well-kept secret in the Petersburg area as well.